RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/getting_started.md

 module load libs/caffe/rc3/gcc-4.9.4-cuda-8.0-cudnn-5.1-conda-3.4-TESTING
 ```

-We'll create a local python 3.5 environment named `caffe`, activate it then install `matplotlib`, `numpy` and `scikit-image` which which be needed later for visualising our models.
+We'll create a local python 3.5 environment named `caffe`, activate it then install `matplotlib`, `numpy`, `scikit-image` and Python `protobuf` runtime  which which be needed later for visualising our models.

 ```
 conda create -n caffe python=3.5